kamatchsunder/assessment/README.md

-In order to test this maven project, please run the following command from the directory where it is avalable
+In order to test this maven project, please run the following command from the directory where it is available

 mvn exec:java  -Dexec.mainClass=MovieApp -Dexec.args="spiderman"

-it will ask the input and after that
+it will ask the input and after that prints the output

 for example :  --- exec-maven-plugin:1.6.0:java (default-cli) @ assessment ---